 #8 could be twins!

 There is something so mesmerizing about a celebrity doppelgänger.
 A person who looks a lot like another person is so simple, yet so fascinating that it blows our minds every single time.

 Some people may never find their look-alike, but some have won the long-lost-twin jackpot.
 Here are 14 side-by-side snaps of Hollywood celebrities and their counterparts outside Tinseltown.

 Scientific Study Confirms Freddie Mercury Is The Greatest Singer Ever

 For once, he had a different vibrato than most humans!

 Freddie Mercury has one of the most recognizable voices in the history of music.
 Together with his band Queen, the late singer-songwriter displayed his impressive volcal range in classic rock hits such as “Another One Bites The Dust,” “Crazy Little Thing Called Love,” “I Want To Break Free,” “Radio Ga Ga,” “We Are The Champions,” and “We Will Rock You,” to name a few.

-That list, of course, will not be complete without mentioning the massively-popular epic “Bohemian Rhapsody,” which also happens to be the title of an upcoming movie about Mercury’s life.
+That list, of course, will not be complete without mentioning the massively-popular epic “Bohemian Rhapsody,” which also happens to be the title of a full-length movie about Mercury’s life.